-Comprehensive Chromosomal Screening (CCS) of embryos can be performed using biopsy techniques that evaluate all of the 23 pairs of human chromosomes contained within each embryonic cell.
+Pre-implantation Genetic Screening (PGS) of embryos can be performed using biopsy techniques that evaluate all of the 23 pairs of human chromosomes contained within each embryonic cell.
+CT Fertility is one of the first among a small group of pioneering fertility centers to use a PGS technique called Next Gen Sequencing, which is now offered as a standard feature of our unlimited IVF and Egg Donation package.
 Using this advanced Pre-implantation Genetic Diagnosis (PGD) technology, chromosomally normal embryos can be distinguished from nonviable and diseased ones and then prioritized for transfer.

 - When the woman providing the egg is “older” and therefore at relatively high risk of treatment failure or pregnancy associated with miscarriage or birth defect.
 Such women have often already suffered previous miscarriages or numerous failed fertility treatments for reasons that may not yet be clear.